-Riding the school bus is a privilege for each student.
-If the following rules and regulations are not followed, the student may no longer be given the opportunity or privilege to ride the bus.
+Along with behaviors outlined in Chapter 6 of this handbook, the following expectations apply to the school bus to assist with safety and prompt arrivals/departures of buses.
+Violations of these expectations are also subject to disciplinary action outlined in Chapter 6 of this handbook.
+Riding the school bus is a privilege.
 If this privilege to ride a bus is suspended or revoked, the parent(s)/guardian(s) will be responsible for transporting their child to and from school.
-School Bus Safety Rules